Gladstone Park’s Road Rebellions!

 Map showing Kennedy Expressway traveling northwest through the middle of the Jefferson Park neighborhood, which is approximately square.
 The Gladstone Park community in the upper northwest quadrant would remain intact with the Kennedy veering just to its south and west, but much of it would be cut off from the greater Jefferson Park commercial hub centered around W. Lawrence to its south.
 Map from Google.

 Residents, including Gladstonians, objected strenuously to paying for the privilege of driving on a road that 1) was ripping through part of their community and 2) they weren’t sure they even wanted.
 The protest that followed might have been more peaceful than that made against Amos Snell’s toll roads, but it was no less impactful.
 Joining other Chicago neighborhoods, the people pressured the state into passing the 1956 Interstate Highway Act that declared the Kennedy a free road, according to the Electronic Encyclopedia of Chicago.
-Another travesty averted!
+Another travesty at least partly averted!

 The 2000’s